CUREd-Plus/cuRed/CONTRIBUTING.md

-# Development and Contributing
+# Contributing

-This section describes how to contribute to the development of `cuRed`.
+This document describes how to contribute to the development of `cuRed`.

 # Workflow overview